minituex/json-file-checker/README.md

 ### CI/CD

 This script was intended for CI/CD integration.
-The quickest way is to define a composer script calling jcheck and then calling this composer script from your CI/CD yaml but you can also call jcheck directly in your CI/CD.
+The quickest way is to define a composer script calling jcheck and then calling this composer script from your CI/CD yaml, but you can also call jcheck directly in your CI/CD.

 ### Limitations